joergschultzelutter/secure-aprs-bastion-bot/README.md

   - The configuration can be done at the call sign plus SSID level or exclusively at the call sign level without SSID.
 In the latter case, all call signs of the user _with_ SSID can use the configuration of the call sign _without_ SSID - provided they transmit their TOTP token for authorization and authentication.
 - Program execution:
   - The programs to be executed can be started either synchronously or asynchronously.
-    - Synchronous execution first starts the desired script and then sends an APRS confirmation to the user.
-This is the default behavior of `secure-aprs-bastion-bot`
+    - Synchronous execution first executes the desired script.
+After script termination,  `secure-aprs-bastion-bot` sends an APRS confirmation to the user.
+This is the default behavior.
-    - Asynchronous processing first sends the APRS confirmation to the user and then starts the desired program as a separate process.
-It does not wait for the program to finish executing.
+    - Asynchronous processing first sends the APRS confirmation to the user and _then_ starts the desired program as a separate process.  `secure-aprs-bastion-bot` will _not_ wait for the program to finish executing.
 Such processing may be necessary, for example, when restarting a server.
-  - After completion of such a program sequence, regardless of its execution type (synchronous or asynchronous), an APRS message can be sent back to the caller as part of the user script.
+  - After completion of such a program sequence, regardless of its execution type (synchronous or asynchronous), an APRS message can be sent back to the caller as part of the user script (`send-aprs-message.py`).
+Alternatively, other tools such as [Apprise](https://github.com/caronc/apprise) can be used.

+# Program-specific documentation

+- secure-aprs-bastion-bot
+- configure.py
+- send-aprs-message.py

 ## First steps